-Figure 10 Direct costs of Euro 7 for buses forries: Industry vs EC IA estimates from EC estimate because no cost information is given for buses/lorries in the Impact Assessment.
+Figure 10 Direct costs of Euro 7 for buses/lorries: Industry vs EC IA estimates

+Due to the low relevance of petrol ("PI") buses/lorries we did not consider this category.
+Brake emissions are missing from EC estimate because no cost information is given for buses/lorries in the Impact Assessment.